 The only downside is the noise and potential behavior issues.
 The upside is that you only have to endure all of that for a short time.

 Depending on your skills and experience, you could earn anywhere from $10-20 per hour (or more) as a virtual assistant.
 People hire virtual assistants to do things like organize editorial calendars, update websites, and organize e-mails.

 There are lots of Facebook groups where entrepreneurs hire virtual assistants.
-You can also find work online on sites such as Upwork.
+Finding work is something my friend Abbey teaches in her course.

 5. Customer Service Rep

 It might not be the most glamorous (or enjoyable) job on this list, but being a customer service rep will definitely pay the bills.
 You don’t need any experience or education either.
 Average pay is about $14 per hour, which is well above minimum wage.
 Sometimes these people work from home, which could help if you need a remote job.

 You will earn a lot more money as a house cleaner if you work directly for the homeowner instead of for a company.
 Independent house cleaners can earn upwards of $50 per hour.